aryan-vijaykar/aryan-vijaykar/README.md

 - I actively contribute to open source through Hacktoberfest and GirlScript Summer of Code
 - I am currently pursuing a B.Tech in Information Technology
 - I am currently sharpening my skills in cloud infrastructure and backend fundamentals
-- Outside of Tech, I have interests in badminton, public speaking, and photography
+- Outside of Tech, I have interests in chess, public speaking, and photography
 - Pronouns: He/Him
 - Connect with me: